maxdevjs/i3-focus.sh/README.md

 - solves the lag [known issue](#known-issues)
   - but when switching to another workspace/output as usual, the bar is not automatically and temporarily restored (only restores the bar when exiting focus mode)

-I use the second alternative: much lighter and fast.
+I use the second method: much lighter and fast.

 A third alternative could be to activate focus mode when launching a specific application, as a PDF viewer.